tap5136/ci-cd-lab/README.md

 cd ci-cd-lab
 ```

-Finally, change the module in `go.mod` to reference your fork instead of the original repo.
+Finally, open `go.mod` and change the module to reference your fork instead of the original repo.
 When you've done this, your `go.mod` should look like this:
 ```
 module github.com/[YOUR USERNAME]/ci-cd-lab